 The answers to these questions — as well as your business type and industry — will help you choose an appropriate hosting service for your planned and estimated growth.

-If you know you’re going to experience significant traffic on your site, it might be worth investing in a dedicated server.
-If your expected growth and traffic are somewhat unknown but have the potential to change drastically over time, cloud-based hosting is a good option.
+If you know you’re going to experience significant traffic on your business site, it might be worth investing in a dedicated server.
+If your expected growth and traffic are somewhat unknown but have the potential to change drastically over time, cloud-based hosting is a viable option.
 And if you’re a blogger who wants to share travel stories with friends and family, a shared server is likely all you’ll ever need.

 6. Set a budget for your web hosting service.

 How much does web hosting cost?
 The answer isn’t a simple one — it depends on the provider you choose, the type of hosting you need, and which plan you invest in.
 Still, this is one of the most important factors in your decision, especially if you're a small business.

-There are free web hosting services (which we’ll touch on below) as well as options that could cost you anywhere between a few dollars up to several hundred dollars per month.
-But typically, it's common for shared hosting to be the least expensive option and dedicated hosting to be the most expensive.
+There are free web hosting services (which we’ll touch on below) as well as options that may cost anywhere from a few dollars per month up to several hundred dollars per month.
+Typically, shared hosting is the least expensive option and dedicated hosting is the most expensive.